arthurgassner/swissenergy-frontend/docs/modelling.md

 ### Vanilla LightGBM

-Let's build an LGBM model leveraging the same data as our dummy model, i.e. the load 24h ago.
+Let's build a LightGBM model leveraging the same data as our dummy model, i.e. the load 24h ago.

 ### Backtesting